Sangeetaaaa/gitty-gitcmd-automation/README.md

   -h, --help         show CLI help

 ### DESCRIPTION

+$ gitty push -r https://github.com/Sangeetaaaa/gitty-gitcmd-automation.git  -m "Intial Commit"

+This command will initialize git, add all your files to stagging area, commit it with your given message, will add remote and will push your code to master branch.

 $ gitty push

-This command is the combination of

-git add .,

-git commit -m "" and

-git push -f origin master

-$ gitty push -r https://github.com/Sangeetaaaa/gitty-gitcmd-automation.git  -m "Intial Commit"

-This command is the combination of

-git init,

-git add .,

-git commit -m "",

-git remote add origin and

-git push -f origin master
+This command will add all your files to stagging area, commit it and will push to master branch
+note: This command will show err if remote was not added before.